metatypedev/ghjk/docs/architecture.md

 - The ports module handles the download and installation of os level programs and libraries.
-  - Executables, shared libraries, header files, documentation (TODO) are all in scope.
+  - Executables, shared libraries, header files, documentation (TODO: #70) are all in scope.
   - Installations are put in a central location and are shared across all the ghjk environments that make use of them.